Aubrey McCormick

-Aubrey Elizabeth McCormick (born June 24, 1982) is an entrepreneur and former American professional golfer.
+Aubrey Elizabeth McCormick (born June 24, 1982) is an American entrepreneur and former professional golfer.

 Amateur career

 McCormick began to play golf at the age of 17.

 After graduating from Dr. Phillips High School in 2000, she received an invitation to try out for the women's golf team at Daytona State College's by women's golf coach and former LPGA Tour player, Laura Brown.
 Aubrey was offered a full scholarship.
 In 2003, after only one year at Daytona State, she was a contributing member of the 2003 NJCAA National Championship Team, was awarded Most Improved Player of the Year and earned an Associate of Arts degree.

 After two years, McCormick transferred to Missouri State University.
 She played at MSU for two years, competing in Missouri Valley Conference women's golf tournaments both years and playing a full tournament schedule.
 She graduated from MSU with a degree in psychology and interior design.